Last updated: May 3, 2026

 - My bill is huge after reappraisal: look at the Circuit Breaker and also ask about a property value appeal.

-- I am a veteran or surviving spouse: check the Disabled Veteran Exclusion first because there is no income limit.
+- I am a veteran or surviving spouse: check the Disabled Veteran Exclusion first because it has no income limit.

 - I missed the state deadline: ask right away about a good-cause late filing and check local grants.

-- I do not qualify for the state program: look for a recent local grant page in Durham, Mecklenburg, or Orange.
+- I do not qualify for the state program: look for recent local grant pages in Durham, Mecklenburg, Orange, and your own county.

 If your application gets denied